rails/rails/guides/source/active_record_basics.md

 end
 ```

-If you do so, you will have to define manually the class name that is hosting the fixtures (class_name.yml) using the +set_fixture_class+ method in your test definition:
+If you do so, you will have to define manually the class name that is hosting the fixtures (class_name.yml) using the `set_fixture_class` method in your test definition:

 ```ruby
 class FunnyJoke < ActiveSupport::TestCase